Sreeraj131198/regression-california-dataset-/README.md

 - California Housing dataset provided by sklearn
 - scikit-learn documentation and community
-- [Your Institution/Course Name] for project guidance

 ---

 ## 📞 Contact

-For questions or suggestions, please open an issue or contact [your.email@example.com](sreerajjdn89.com)
+For questions or suggestions, please open an issue or contact (sreerajjdn89@gmail.com.com)

 ---